TobiasAntiGravity/pysystemtrade_ecosystem/README.md

 under Prerequisites, this environment variable is listed as `ECHO_PATH=/home/user_name/echos`.
 The default value in the .env file is correct for the ecosystem setup.

-### private_config.yaml
-Reason for having this important file outside of the private psysystemtrade repo is ease of ip address config for the containers.
-The file exists in; `./pysystemtrade>private_config.yaml` (When image is buildt, file is copied into /opt/projects/pysystemtrade/private in the pysystemtrade container.)

-`ib_ipaddress: '{STATICALLY_TYPE_IPV4_NETWORK_PART}0.3'`\
-Add the IPV4_NETWORK_PART from the .env file, into the placeholder "STATICALLY_TYPE_IPV4_NETWORK_PART".
-With the example above "172.25." would be entered.

-`mongo_host: mongodb://{STATICALLY_TYPE_IPV4_NETWORK_PART}0.2:27017`\
-Add the IPV4_NETWORK_PART from the .env file, into the placeholder "STATICALLY_TYPE_IPV4_NETWORK_PART".
-With the example above "172.25." would be entered.
-*Note that the mongodb container is setup without any username password.
-URI therefore only needs IP address.*

-`broker_account:`\
-Is an account identifier

-`email_address: 'email_sender_address'`\
-`email_pwd: 'your_password'`\
-`email_server: 'smtp.gmail.com'`\
-`email_to: 'your@email.com'`
-`email_port: 587

-Created a new gmail account for the task.
-Had to change setting in gmail account to allow "less secure access".
-Whitelisted the created gmail address.
-Still ended in junk - had to mark as non junk
+## About Ipython

+The root folder is the root folder of the private pysystemtrade repo.
+A `pysystemtrade/private/notebooks` folder is created, for storing notebooks.
+Push to private repo for version control.

 ## Misc useful commands
-To handle all of the containers in the environment simultaionously use compose;
+To handle all of the containers in the environment simultaionously use compose while in the repo root folder;

 List all compose projects;\
 `docker compose ls`